junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "I can fight, too!"
 Jo pouts reflexively.

 Ellen gives her a look.
-"I need you sending us message if anything happened to them.
-Bunker is too big even for all of us."
+"I need you to pass messages if anything happens to them.
+The place is too big even for all of us."

-"Which is a good thing in our case," Dean husks, slowly letting go of Cas's hands, standing up and turning back to everyone.
+"Which is a good thing in our case," Dean husks, slowly letting go of Cas's hands, standing up, and turning back to everyone.
 They fall silent and listen to him.
-"The war room has the building construction, I can go over it with you.
+"The war room has the building blueprint.
+I can go over the structure with you.
 And everyone has one more advantage over demons -- you can walk through walls and floors, they can't.
-We'll need more holy water too --"
+We'll need more holy water, too --"

 Pastor Jim raises his hand with his cross in it.
 "I got it."